1) What are the alternatives to cable TV?

 Services often license content for a specific period.
 When the license expires, they may not renew it.

 52) Is streaming cheaper than having satellite or cable TV?

 It’s the $100,000 question.
 Let’s break it down.

-The average cable bill in 2020 is $217/month.
+The average cable bill in 2022 was $217/month.
+It’s even more now.
 You should be able to keep your streaming costs below that figure if, and I stress if, you keep it simple.

 It means going with one or two paid streaming services.
 The monthly cost for a live TV streaming service is between $20-$89/month.

 In addition, you have to pay for your monthly internet connection.
 The average internet bill is $60/month.

 Add those two figures up, you get a total of between $80-$149/month, which is still below the average cable bill.